audreydelacruz/audreydelacruz/README.md

 ## Hello!

-I’m Audrey, a self taught Data Analyst from the Philippines 🇵🇭.
+I’m Audrey, a self taught Data Analyst from the Philippines.
 I’m passionate about uncovering patterns and trends within data to drive strategic and impactful outcomes.

 ### 👩‍💻 About me